We offer many training opportunities for graduate students in Counseling Psychology and Clinical Psychology programs of study.

 - Please submit a letter of interest

-- List of 3 references ( At least 1 of whom is familiar with your clinical work)
+- 3 Letters of Reference ( At least 2 of whom are familiar with your clinical work)

 Please send application to: